nextgis/docs_toolbox/source/generalization.rst

 * Vector layer.
 Layer in GeoPackage, GeoJSON or ESRI Shapefile (ZIP-archived) format
 * Merge nodes closer than.
 The value (in coordinate system units) at which geometry nodes are merged.
 Default is -1 meaning no merging.
 Optional
 * Number of iterations.
 An integer indicating the number of iterations of the simplification, smoothing, or shifting procedure.
 Optional
 * Method of generalization.
-Choose a generalization method: ``douglas, douglas_reduction, lang, reduction, reumann, boyle, sliding_averaging, distance_weighting, chaiken, hermite, snakes, displacement``;
+Choose a generalization method: douglas, douglas_reduction, lang, reduction, reumann, boyle, sliding_averaging, distance_weighting, chaiken, hermite, snakes, displacement;
 * Max tolerance value (threshold).
 Number between 0 and 1000000000.
 If the method does not refer to this parameter, specify any number
 * Number of points.
 An integer that specifies the number of points used in some methods.
 Optional.
 The default value is 7
 * Reduction.
 A number from 0 to 100.
 In the simplification algorithm, it characterizes the percentage of points that are preserved relative to the original number of points.
 An optional parameter.
 The default value is 50